No easy answers to questions swirling around fatal Ottawa bus crash: police chief

 This is the second deadly collision involving a double-decker bus in Ottawa in the last six years.

-In 2013, another Ottawa double-decker bus broke through a warning gate and collided with a Via Rail train in suburban Barrhaven, killing six people as the train sheared off the front of the vehicle.
-In that case, an investigation found that the cause was a combination of excessive speed, a difficult curve before the tracks and driver distraction.
+In 2013, another Ottawa double-decker bus broke through a warning gate and collided with a Via Rail train in Barrhaven, killing six people as the train sheared off the front of the vehicle.
+The investigation into that case found the cause was a combination of excessive speed, a difficult curve before the tracks and driver distraction.